Edit in GitHubLog an issue

 • Installation: npm install -g @adobe/ccweb-add-on-cli

-• Key Commands: create, start, build, package
+• Common Commands: create, start, build, package

 MCP Server (Model Context Protocol)